hummingbot/hummingbot-site/docs/index.md

 </div>

 ---
-# Stay Ahead with the Hummingbot newsletter
+# Get the Hummingbot newsletter

-### Published when each monthly release drops, our official newsletter has all the Hummingbot news, upcoming events, and contributions from the global Hummingbot community!
+### Published on when a new Hummingbot release drops, our official newsletter tells you about upcoming events and new contributions from the global Hummingbot community.

 <br />